 Any student not continuously enrolled in the College will be required to have an additional CBC conducted.
 The CBC will be completed only once, if no more than one year elapses in enrollment.
 After the initial CBC, students will complete a self-disclosure statement annually.

 Licensure RequirementsStudent's names will be submitted and must clear the State Central Register of Child Abuse and Neglect.
 Students enrolled in any lab, practicum or coop must have on file a current health report.
 Current CPR certification with infant and child skills, and First Aid certification are required before enrolling in specific labs, practicums or co-ops.
 Students who will be taking classes or practicums where they will be working directly with children or adults will be charged a nominal fee for insurance.
 Persons must be declared Early Childhood Education program students in order to register for certain practicums/labs.

 Note: Students are encouraged to apply for admission to the ECED program as early as possible.
 Becoming a declared student allows for early registration and regular contact with an instructor/advisor.
-Declared students are under no obligation to take a required number of classes each quarter.
+Declared students are under no obligation to take a required number of classes each semester.